-CP/M and CP/M Plus are trademarks of Digital Research Inc. Amstrad is a registered trademark of Amstrad Consumer Electronics plc.
+CP/M is a registered trademark of Digital Research Inc. AMSTRAD is a registered trademark of Amstrad Consumer Electronic, plc.

 All rights reserved.
 It is illegal to reproduce or transmit either this manual or the accompanying computer program in any form without the written permission of the copyright holder.
 Software piracy is theft.